 Consider quality, too.

 Cost is an important factor to consider when planning a procedure or test, but it is not the only factor.
 You want to be sure you are getting the best care possible from a doctor who understands your preferences and has experience doing this procedure or test.
-To learn more about how to find the best care for you, visit Maine Quality Forum.
-To compare doctors or hospitals in Maine, visit Get Better Maine.
+To compare doctors or hospitals in Maine, visit Healthcare Purchaser Alliance of Maine.

 Find some help.

 Researching quality and cost can be a big job, so it is important to have some help and support.
 Contact a health educator if you are not sure how to find the information you need.
-If you are looking for cancer screening or treatment, contact the MaineHealth Cancer Resource Center for help with finding the right care for you.
 Finding health care cost and quality information is not always easy, and you may have to do some diligent detective work to find what you need.
 But your health—and your financial health—are worth the time and effort.

 The health educators at the Learning Resource Center are happy to help.
 They provide trusted & reliable health information and connect people to local resources in the community.
 Connect with a health educator today!
 Be well, be well informed.